ab604/academic-website-2021/content/authors/admin/_index.md

 title: Alistair Bailey
 ---

-I am a researcher at the [Centre for Proteomic Research](http://www.proteome.soton.ac.uk/) and [Cancer Sciences Unit](https://www.southampton.ac.uk/medicine/research/themes/cancer-sciences.page) at the
+I am a research scientist at the
 [University of Southampton](https://www.soton.ac.uk).
-My research interests are in antigen processing and presentation by class I MHC molecules, data science and proteomics.
+An engineer by training, I have laboratory experience, but now work primarily as an informatician.

-The project I currently work on aims to [improve immunotherapy treatment for cancer patients](https://www.cancerresearchuk.org/funding-for-researchers/accelerator-award/portfolio-funded-projects-outputs).
-I also contribute to research into the role of MHC molecules in skin sensitization to chemical allergens, and contagious cancer in the
+My research subject is antigen processing and presentation by major histocompatibility molecules.

-Tasmanian Devil.
-I am also a [Data and Software Carpentry](https://carpentries.org/) instructor.
+My current project aims to [improve immunotherapy treatment for cancer patients](https://www.cancerresearchuk.org/funding-for-researchers/accelerator-award/portfolio-funded-projects-outputs).
+I have also contributed to research into in skin sensitization to chemical allergens, asthma and contagious cancer in the Tasmanian Devil.
+I am a [Data and Software Carpentry](https://carpentries.org/) instructor.